Favoursimeon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is the 5th task
+this is the 6th task